 It all started with Sophia’s love of dogs, which lead her to volunteer on the weekends at a dog shelter with her wonderful husband Stan.
 This lead to them to fostering dogs, which in turn lead them to see that other animals weren’t so different.
 They went vegetarian for two years, and finally two years ago decided to go vegan.

 Sophia wanted to ensure they did it properly, so she completed a Certificate in Plant-Based Nutrition through e-Cornell University.
 And not only did she feel amazing and stopped getting sick, she began to enjoy cooking and experimenting with recipes – and even better, realised how delicious vegan meals can be!

-Truly living in alignment with their core values shifted Sophia and Stan’s whole lives, for the better.
+Truly living in alignment with their values shifted Sophia and Stan’s whole lives, for the better.
 It changed what was important.
 And gave them the courage to take the plunge and fulfill their dream of moving to the country.